breuerfelix/breuerfelix.github.io/_posts/24-04-13-disable-testcontainers-ci.md

 ```

 We cannot solve this simply by switching the active profile.
-In the first step you need to implement the resolver from [JDBC](#jdbc) section to be able to switch profiles on demand.
+In the first step, you need to implement the resolver from the [JDBC](#jdbc) section to be able to switch profiles on demand.
-Now lets create a `TestConfiguration` that will handle the container creation __only__ when the `local` profile is active:
+Now let's create a `TestConfiguration` that will handle the container creation __only__ when the `local` profile is active:
 ```kotlin
 @TestConfiguration
 // IMPORTANT: this configuration only runs when "local" profile is active